The Worship Leader’s Job Description

 Worship pastors, we often have lengthy job descriptions.
 Take a look at yours and see how many pages it has.
 Two?
 Four?
-Twelve?
-However, there are really three things that encompass your entire job description.
+Twelve??
+But at the end of the day, there are really three things that encompass your entire job description.
 Three little items that have huge ramifications.
 All of your activities every week should revolve around these three things.

 Setting an example